 - marketing and manuscript preparation (manuscript mailing party on Friday!)

-The workshop fee for 2013 is $1100.
-This fee includes Alpha meals, housing, airport/bus/train pickup, transport to and from events during Alpha and to Confluence, and Confluence membership.
-The fee does not cover travel to and from Pittsburgh, Confluence meals or hotel charges.
+The workshop fee for 2014 is $1100.
+This fee includes Alpha meals, housing, airport/bus/train pickup, and transport to and from events during Alpha.
+The fee does not cover travel to and from Pittsburgh.
 Our detailed parental information page provides additional data on what the fee includes, plus information on housing and meals.